-The FIFO size is up to 129 bytes.
+A 64-byte FIFOs is integrated into the chip as shown in Figure 9.
 Reading from command Register 77h reads data from the RX FIFO.
 The RX FIFO has one programmable threshold, which is programmed by setting the "RX_FIFO_FULL" property.
 When the incoming RX data crosses the Almost Full Threshold, an interrupt will be generated to the microcontroller via the nIRQ pin.
 The microcontroller will then need to read the data from the RX FIFO.
 The RX Almost Full Threshold indication implies that the host can read at least the threshold number of bytes from the RX FIFO at that time.
-The RX FIFO may be cleared or reset with the "FIFO RESET" command.
+The RX FIFO may be cleared or reset with the "FIFO_RESET" command.